 - You need at least five documents coded with the positive designation and five coded with the negative designation to start the model's learning.

-- Once the Active Learning model completes its first build, the model will build at maximum every 20 minutes after the previous build to include coding decisions not included in the most recent build.
+- Once the Active Learning model completes its first build, the model builds at maximum every 20 minutes after the previous build to include coding decisions not included in the most recent build.
 If reviewer activity has been idle for five minutes and there are coding decisions not included in the most recent build, the model will start a build.

 - The following explains the way Active Learning handles documents removed from the project:

 - Documents in a queue that have been coded and then deleted are marked as skipped.
 If the document was manually coded, then deleted, the manually coded statistics update to the correct values.